DaniSomoza/jumper-challenge/README.md

   Returns the ERC20 balances for a connected user.
   The backend uses **Alchemy** as primary provider, and automatically falls back to **Moralis** if Alchemy fails.

+- **`GET /leaderboard`**
+  This project includes a login-based leaderboard system that tracks and ranks users by assigning points each time they log in.
+The point attribution depends on the type of network used.

+  Users receive points based on the network they log in from:

+  - Mainnet: 3 points
+  - L2 networks: 2 points
+  - Testnets (e.g., Sepolia): 1 point

 ### Architecture

 The backend follows a layered architecture:

 - **Controller Layer:** Handles HTTP requests and responses.
 It only communicates with the service layer.
 - **Service Layer:** Contains the business logic of the application.
 Completely decoupled from HTTP concerns.
+- **Repository Layer:** Abstracts all interactions with the persistence system (MongoDB in my case).
+It provides a clean interface for data access, encapsulating the Mongoose implementation and making the service layer agnostic of the underlying storage technology.

-- Each layer is fully separated and has its own responsibility.
+Each layer is fully separated and has its own responsibility.

 ### Tests

-- The backend contains full integration tests with very high test coverage.
+The backend contains full integration tests with very high test coverage.

+The database is mocked using mongodb-memory-server to allow fast, isolated, and realistic tests without depending on a real MongoDB instance.

 ---